filswan/fs3/README.md

 ```

 #### Export environment variables
 A wallet address is a must for sending deals to miner.
-You can change it via setting environment variable `filw_wallet`.
+You can change it via setting environment variable `fil_wallet`.
 ``` bash
 # export wallet address
 export fil_wallet=MY_WALLET_ADDRESS